The Cascade Range is a great mountain range in North America that spans all the way from southern British Columbia through to Northern California.

 The friction and immense pressure between the plates causes the mantle above the oceanic plate to melt, thereby creating magma.
 This magma rises and erupts from the Earth's surface and creates the band of volcanoes that make up the High Cascades.
 This section of the Cascade Range lies over the subduction zone and forms part of the Pacific Ring of Fire.

 The Cascade Range lies in the United States with sections extending into Canada.
-The mountains are 1,100 km long and begin at British Columbia in Canada, stretch through Washington and Oregon, and reach an end in Northern California.
+The mountains are 1,100 km long and begin at British Columbia in Canada, stretch through Washington (see Washington hikes) and Oregon, and reach an end in Northern California.

 The small section of the range that lies within Canada is known as the Canadian Cascades.